Sandwichzzy/MetaStake_Contract/DevNotes/DevNote.md

 #### 2.2.1 Approach

-Original contract used UUPS, I used to think this approach inferior, I might want to implement upgradability with TProxy
+Original contract used UUPS, I used to think this approach inferior, ~~I might want to implement upgradability with TProxy~~
+I will try and implement UUPS

 ### 2.3 Pause